ElectronVector/tiva-launchpad-tdd/README.md

-# Test Driven Development Environment for the Tiva C Series Launchpad
+# A Test-Driven Development Environment for the Tiva C Series Launchpad

-*With Vagrant build environment!*

 This is an example project and build environment for the Tiva C Series Launchpad (EK-TM4C123GXL).
 It demonstrates how to use the Ceedling unit test framework to facilitate test-driven design.
+Vagrant is used to create the

 ## Tiva Launchpad